Mass protest in Baghdad follows Koran burning in Sweden

 In its permit for Wednesday's demonstration, Swedish police said that while it "may have foreign policy consequences", the security risks and consequences linked to a Koran burning were not of such a nature that the application should be rejected.

-The governments of several Muslim countries, including Turkey, the United Arab Emirates, Jordan and Morocco have also issued protests about the incident.
-The United States also condemned it, but added that issuing the permit supported freedom of expression and was not an endorsement of the action.
+The governments of several Muslim countries, including Turkey, the United Arab Emirates, Jordan and Morocco have issued protests about the incident.
+The United Statesalso condemned it, but said that issuing the permit supported freedom of expression and was not an endorsement of the action.

+“We Muslims believe in the Koran, the Torah, the Bible and the Zabur.
+They are all divine books and a red line. … But they burned the Koran," said protester Sayed Ali.

+"We call on the Iraq government to withdraw the Iraqi ambassador, close the embassy and expel the Swedish ambassador. ...
+We condemn this cowardly act.”

-(Reporting by Amina Ismail; additional reporting by Marie Mannes in STOCKHOLM; editing by Philippa Fletcher)
+(Writing by Amina Ismail; additional reporting by Thaier Al-Sudani and Marie Mannes in Stockholm; editing by Philippa Fletcher and Leslie Adler)

 ((amina.ismail@thomsonreuters.com; +20 2 2394 8114;))